Subject area: Literacy, expressive arts, RME, health and wellbeing, sciences

-The aim of this lesson is to:
+The aims of this lesson are to:

 - Explore why legislation is needed to help protect the natural environment

-- Understand there are conflicting demands around how land is used and the different sorts of impact this has on wildlife
+- Understand that there are conflicting demands around how land is used and the different sorts of impact this has on wildlife

 - Know what you can do to help

-Then organise the pairs into groups of four and ask them to share their lists and discuss ‘the conflicting demands of our Scottish society on land use’ today.
+Then organise the pairs into groups of four and ask them to share their lists and discuss ‘the conflicting demands of our Scottish society on land use today’.